Quantifying the Milky Way, LMC and their interaction using all-sky kinematics of outer halo stars: Simulations

 We improve upon our distance-independent model in \citet{Brooks2026, Brooks2025} by employing a reflex motion model that is allowed to vary linearly as a function of Galactocentric distance \citep[see a similar approach in][]{Chandra2025a}.
 To achieve this, the reflex motion model now takes unique parameter values at $r_{\rm gal} = 40 \, \rm kpc$ and $r_{\rm gal} = 120 \, \rm kpc$, with a linear fit implemented between those two anchoring values.
-This increases the overall number of parameters to fit by $\times 2$.
+Overall, the number of reflex motion model parameters is doubled.
+This simple linear expansion allows us to find simulation prior distributions for reflex motion model parameters at any distance between $r_{\rm gal} \in [40, 120] \, \rm kpc$, and allows for tomographic inference of the reflex motion; see Sec.~\ref{sec:results-setup}.